sfarrens/pyralid-template/README.md

 ### Deploy package on PyPi

-In order to upload your package to [PyPi](https://pypi.org/) (which allow users to install your package with `pip`), you should follow these steps:
+In order to upload your package to [PyPi](https://pypi.org/) (which allows users to install your package with `pip`), you should follow these steps:

 1. Check if your package name has already been taken. *e.g.*
 ```bash